simseoyoung/Deep-Learning/Reinforcement Learning/MazeWorld/README.md

 # Maze World - Assignment 2
 Assignment code for course ECE 457C at the University of Waterloo in Spring 2022.

-**Due Date:** *July 17*, 2021 by 11:59pm submitted as a PDF report submitted to Crowdmark (link will be emailed) and code submitted to the LEARN dropbox for your group.

-**Collaboration:** You can discuss solutions and help to work out the code.
-But the work of the assignemnt must be done either *alone* or in a group of just *two people*.
-All code and writing will be cross-checked against each other and against internet databases for cheating.
-Some components of the solution will be graded automatically, so make sure to adhere to the given API.
-If you are doing the assignment alone, you still need to join a group on LEARN in order to get a dropbox.
-If you are working with a partner then you need to sign up for a group on LEARN and Crowdmark to link your submissions.

-Updates to code which will be useful for all or bugs in the provided code will be updated on gitlab and announced.

 ## Domain Description - GridWorld

 The domain consists of a 10x10 grid of cells.
 The agent being controlled is represented as a red square.
 The goal is a yellow oval and you receive a reward of 1 for reaching it, this ends and resets the episode.